indie-dev-yamen/The-Iron-Grid/README.md

 ## stats screen layout
-column 1 contains the number of players, starting resources for each player, number of wood and metal nodes, map size by tile, resources earned per farm or mine each turn and the bonus received for being adjacent to the main building column 2 contains the max number of turns and the max time (second) for each turn the grid on the left is unit stats as follows
+column 1 contains the number of players, starting resources for each player, number of wood and metal nodes, map size by tile, resources earned per farm or mine each turn(disabled for testing reasons, edit in the grid) and the bonus received for being adjacent to the main building column 2 contains the max number of turns and the max time (second) for each turn the grid on the left is unit stats as follows
 fort: health armor income population